-A study exploring the organization and mission of the United States Air Force including strategic offensive and defensive forces and civil defense, and how these forces provide support in the defense of the United States and the free world.
+A study of the organization and mission of the United States strategic offensive and defensive forces including civil defense, and how these forces provide support in the defense of the United States and the free world.
+Corp Training is conducted as the laboratory portion of the course.